How exploratory search can support media researchers to interpret ‘disruptive’ media events as lucid narratives

 - See 'Presentations' and 'Workshops', at both Dutch and international Universities

 This project investigates how CLARIAH’s exploratory search and linked open data (LOD) browser DIVE+ supports media researchers to construct narratives about events, especially ‘disruptive’ events such as terrorist attacks and natural disasters.
 This project approaches this question by conducting user studies to examine how researchers use and create narratives with exploratory search tools, particularly DIVE+, to understand media events.
 These user studies were organized as workshops (using co-creation as an iterative approach to map search practices and storytelling data, including: focus groups & interviews; tasks & talk aloud protocols; surveys/questionnaires; and research diaries) and included more than 100 (digital) humanities researchers across Europe.
 Insights from these workshops show that exploratory search does facilitate the development of new research questions around disruptive events.
 DIVE+ triggers academic curiosity, by suggesting alternative connections between entities.
 Beside learning about research practices of (digital) humanities researchers and how these can be supported with digital tools, the pilot also culminated in improvements to the DIVE+ browser.
 The pilot helped optimize the browser’s functionalities, making it possible for users to annotate paths of search narratives, and save these in CLARIAH’s overarching, personalised, user space.
-The pilot was widely promoted at (inter)national conferences, and DIVE+ won the international LODLAM (Linked Open Data in Libraries, Archives and Museums) Challenge Grand Prize in Venice (2017) (see here the two videos: Video-1 & Video-2).
+The pilot was widely promoted at (inter)national conferences, and DIVE+ won the international LODLAM (Linked Open Data in Libraries, Archives and Museums) Challenge Grand Prize in Venice (2017) (see here the winning video and the Summit report: Video & Summit report.

 - Victor de Boer, Oana Inel, Lora Aroyo, Chiel van den Akker, Susane Legene, Carlos Martinez, Werner Helmich, Berber Hagedoorn, Sabrina Sauer, Jaap Blom, Liliana Melgar, Johan Oomen.
 DIVE+: Explorative Search for Digital Humanities.
 Demonstration at LODLAM Technical challenge.
 Winner of the Grand Prize, link: YouTube and Lodlam